Museum & Gardens

 How do I become a docent?

 Beyond being able to commit to the training hours and requirements, we’re looking for candidates who are enthusiastic, flexible, and committed to the museum’s mission and values.
-Successful docents work as members of a team and enjoy working with visitors of all ages.

 Is there a minimum time commitment required to be a docent?
+What are the requirements for graduating from the Docent-in-Training program?

 Docents are not required to give a certain number of hours to stay in the program after graduating.
-Some volunteer a few hours each month while others are here several days of the week.
+Some volunteer a few hours each month while others are at the Museum several days of the week.
+Volunteer opportunities are available mainly during the work week, as well as some select evenings and weekends.

-What flexibility can I expect as a docent?
+Upon completing the program, what flexibility can I expect as a docent?

 Docents choose to volunteer with the tour groups, events, and programs that best suit them.
 They are never assigned work.